 Kath and Dave left their home in Boomerang Beach and spent several months living in Sydney while Ella underwent surgery and treatment for her tumor.

-To date, Ella has endured more than 40 hours of surgery and interventional radiology to ease the pressure on her heart and remove the tumour from her liver.
+Ella has endured more than 40 hours of surgery and radiology by the age of 7 to ease the pressure on her heart and remove the tumour from her liver.

 She lives with complications, including compromised liver function, but still has a happy and positive attitude toward life.